Swap2104/Odin-project/github_pages/README.md

 - [ ] function to construct header
 - [ ] JSON that will store the name, description and the image of all the projects to be shown
 - [ ] Recent projects section under home
-- [ ] simple grid with project divs
+- [ ] simple grid with project divs for project page
-- [ ] Each div will have simple description and image
+- [ ] Each div will have simple description and image and the name of the project